“As Jesus is the light of the world, we shine to show His light and love.”

-Within the love of God, at Boston St Nicholas Primary School we serve our unique community by placing children at the heart of all that we do.
-Our six distinctive Christian values of Love, Trust, Forgiveness, Responsibility, Peace and Justice encourage everybody within our community to ‘let their light shine’ and fulfil their unique potential.
+Within the love of God, at St Nicholas CE Primary Academy we serve our unique community by placing children at the heart of all that we do.
+Our distinctive Christian values work on a 2 Year Cycle of: (Year A) Love, Trust, Forgiveness, Responsibility, Peace and Justice, (Year B) Creativity, Generosity, Courage, Hope, Perseverance & Wisdom, to encourage everybody within our community to ‘let their light shine’ and fulfil their unique potential.
 It is our core belief that when these values are seen within our daily lives, the community will shine at its brightest because we know we are following the commandment from Jesus to ‘love your neighbour as yourself’ (Mark 12:31).

 The work of our school is an expression of the love & light of God in the community.
 Our aim is that these values are both implicit and explicit and shine throughout the life of the school and the communities in which our children live

 being generous and visible people of Jesus Christ, helping our local community to discover together the transforming presence of God in our lives

 striving to provide and maintain for our pupils an education that provides opportunities so that they can explore and develop their own values and beliefs, spiritual awareness, high standards of personal behaviour, a positive caring attitude towards other people, an understanding of their social and cultural traditions and an appreciation of the diversity and richness of other cultures.

 promoting the Fundamental British Values of Democracy: The Rule of Law, Individual Liberty and Mutual Respect and Tolerance of those with different faiths and beliefs.

 understand how to lead a healthy life, physically, emotionally, mentally and spiritually

 understand how to keep themselves and others safe